Absolventa/best_boy/README.md

 If you were using the gem without asset-pipeline and want to update your project to fit new rails versions, simply delete all best_boy files in your public folder.

+If you need to precompile assets, maybe for deployment on heroku cedar stack, please add the following flag to your best_boy initializer.

+    config.precompile_assets = true

 Update from version 0.1.0
 -------------------------